 ?
 Branding design

 ?
 Tools of the trade

 ?
 Computer equipment

 ?
 Other related start-up costs But if you have established your business either as a self-employed trader or a partnership, HMRC allows you to claim opening year loss relief to offset these and other expenses against your income tax bill.
 It also allows relief to be claimed for relevant pre-trading expenses incurred in the seven years before the first year of trading.

 Pre-trading expenses are allowed because in some industries it can take a long time to get things right before launching a new product or service.

-The tax claim is made on your tax return and is known as loss relief.
+How does it work?The tax claim is made on your tax return and is known as loss relief.
 The losses can be relieved in one of four ways.

+1. Offsetting against income for the same tax yearIf you have other income in the year, for example from a salaried position, the loss can be offset against this.
+This is known as ?sideways loss relief?.
 This is rarely used because most entrepreneurs do not have time to work in a salaried position and simultaneously manage a new business.
 The most common forms of tax relief are options two and three below.

 2. Offsetting against income for the previous tax year

 This is a common route for newer business owners and partners because they would usually have left a salaried position to set up in business.It allows the tax loss to be used in the most effective manner because in most cases new entrepreneurs would have received, and already paid tax on, a full salary in the previous year.

 3. Offsetting against income for the three previous tax yearsWhere there is insufficient income to take full advantage of the tax loss in the current year (option one) or the previous tax year (option two), it is possible to make a claim against the three previous tax years instead, starting from the earliest year.
 In fact, this form of tax relief can be claimed in the first three years of trading if a loss is made in each year.
 In this case, losses would be offset as follows: ?
 Loss arising in 2018/19 against income for the year 2015/16